Nagaru Tanigawa

 Nagaru Tanigawa (谷川 流, Tanigawa Nagaru) is a Japanese author.
 He is a graduate of the law school at Kwansei Gakuin University.
-He is best known as the creator of the Haruhi Suzumiya series for which he won the grand prize at the eighth annual Sneaker Awards and has been adapted into an anime television series.
+He is best known as the creator of the Haruhi Suzumiya light novel series, which was adapted into an anime television series and film, and for which he won the Grand Prize at the eighth annual Sneaker Awards.
 While Tanigawa was on hiatus from writing his light novel series, he wrote the manga series Amnesia Labyrinth, which was serialized in Dengeki Bunko Magazine.

 Career

 Tanigawa was born in Nishinomiya City, Hyōgo Prefecture.
 He attended Hyōgo Prefectural Nishinomiya Kita High School before attending and graduating from the Kwansei Gakuin University with a degree in law.

 After graduating from university, he worked as a manager at a women's clothing store before making his official debut in March 2003 with the novel Dengeki!!
 Aegis 5 under Dengeki Bunko's Dengeki Moeoh magazine.
 On June 7 of the same year, the eighth Sneaker award-winning novel The Melancholy of Haruhi Suzumiya and Tanigawa's Escape from The School! were released on the same day.
 The Haruhi Suzumiya series has sold 8 million copies in Japan and has been sold in 15 countries around the world, with a total of 16.5 million novel and manga copies sold by May 2011.

 In 2018, he was a member of the selection committee for the 24th Sneaker Awards.